ArnavPoswal15/weatherApp/README.md

-# this is a whether app.
+# this is a whether app